Spin-Electric Coupling in Lead Halide Perovskites

 The degeneracy is indeed lifted and the splitting has a clear Rashba-type form (see Fig.~\ref{fig:implications}A).
 Notice that both the conduction and valence bands are split, in line with both experiment~\cite{Niesner2016} and {\it ab initio} theory~\cite{Kim2014}.
 This equation also indicates that the gap in the spectrum is modified in the presence of electric fields: $\delta\Delta_{gap}\propto E^2$, which is consistent with the observed shift of the absorption edge in perovskite samples pumped by THz pulses~\cite{Kim2017}.

-In the more complex of case of finite $\vec{E}$ and $\vec{B}$, mixing between $H_E$ and $H_B$ can give rise to magneto-electric phenomena taking the following forms:
+In the more complex case of finite $\vec{E}$ and $\vec{B}$, mixing between $H_E$ and $H_B$ can give rise to magneto-electric phenomena taking the following forms:

-Both terms are of the order of $\sim\!\!(\mu_B B)(\mu E)/\Delta$.
-As the structure suggest, $\delta H_{ax}$ describes what is known in high-energy physics as axion electrodynamics~\cite{Sekine2021}.
-In the case of perovskites the role of the axionic field $\phi_{ax}$ should be played by a certain exciton (Fig.~\ref{fig:implications}B)~\footnote{ \unexpanded{$\phi_{ax} \sim \langle \tau_1^{\alpha \beta} \delta^{a b} c^{\dagger}_{\alpha a} c_{\beta b} \rangle$}, where $c^{\dagger}_{\alpha a}$ ($c_{\alpha a}$) is a fermionic creation (annihilation) operator.}. $\delta H_{pc}$ describes in particular the effect of circularly polarized radiation.
-Comparing it with $H_k$ one can see that it gives rise to a shift in ${\bf k}$-space in the direction provided by the incident beam.
-This should manifest itself as a photo-current along the Poynting vector in photoexcited perovskite samples (Fig.~\ref{fig:implications}C).
+Both terms are of the order of $\sim\!\!(\tilde \mu_B B)(\mu E)/\Delta$ for $\omega\ll \Delta$.
+As the structure suggests, $\delta H_{ax}$ describes what is known in high-energy physics as axion electrodynamics~\cite{Sekine2021}.
+In the case of perovskites the role of the axionic field $\phi_{ax}$ is played by a certain exciton (Fig.~\ref{fig:implications}B)~\footnote{\unexpanded{$\phi_{ax} \sim \langle \tau_1^{\alpha \beta} \delta^{a b} c^{\dagger}_{\alpha a} c_{\beta b} \rangle$}, where $c^{\dagger}_{\alpha a}$ ($c^{\dagger}_{\alpha a}$) is a fermionic creation (annihilation) operator.}. $\delta H_{pd}$ corresponds to photon drag.
+Indeed, comparing it with $H_k$ one can see that it gives rise to a shift in ${\bf k}$-space in the direction of the Poynting vector of the incident beam.
+This should manifest itself as a photo-current in a photoexcited perovskite sample (Fig.~\ref{fig:implications}C).
+Unlike the usual photon drag mechanism that diverges at $\omega \rightarrow 0$~\cite{Wegener}, $\delta H_{pd}$ should resonantly diverge at $\omega \rightarrow \Delta$.
+Finally, $\tau_2\otimes \vec{\sigma}$ changes sign under inversion and time-reversal and can be interpreted as a toroidal moment~\cite{DUBOVIK1990}.
+Therefore, LHP in perpendicular magnetic and electric fields can be used to study ferrotoroidicity and related effects~\cite{Spaldin2008}\footnote{Note that analysis of corresponding experimental data will benefit from the recent theoretical studies of the magnetoelectric effect, see, e.g., Refs.~\cite{Spaldin2013,Gao2018,Thole2020}}.

 In conclusion, we have analyzed the Faraday effect in CH$_3$NH$_3$PbBr$_3$ in a broad wavelength range.
 We find that to describe the observed frequency dependence of the Verdet constant one needs to consider the local atomic response to applied electric fields.
 We also find that the coupling has a specific ``spin-electric'' form.
 This allows us to quantitatively describe our measurements.
-We argue that at the assumed level of approximation, the proposed Hamiltonian (see Eq.~(\ref{eq:Hamiltonian})) includes all the terms allowed by the symmetry of the system.
-Finally, we analyze the implications of introducing the spin-electric term and conclude that in addition to accounting for the widely accepted Rashba splitting, it predicts novel physics such axion electrodynamics in lead-halide perovskites.
+The existence of multiple channels for electromagnetic coupling, combined with exceptional polarizability of Pb$^{2+}$ ions is shown to give rise to a rich variety of novel physics in LHP including anomalous photon drag and axion electrodynamics.